 , the Montreal Gazette, Time.com, Le Droit, the Washington Post, and the Concord Monitor.History News Network

 He has a special interest in writing that blends attentiveness to historical detail with lively storytelling.
 He lives and writes in Halifax.

 Tim lived in various areas of British Columbia and Ontario before moving to Nova Scotia.
-A part-time student for more than thirty years, and still taking courses, he has bachelor degrees in English Literature and Film Studies, and a Master’s in Canadian Studies, where he researched film classification systems.
-Published research includes an international study of how film classification agencies accommodate children’s participation rights under the United Nations Convention on the Rights of the Child.
+A part-time student for more than thirty years, and still taking courses, he has degrees in English Literature, Film Studies, and Canadian Studies.
+He researches film classification systems, and has published three academic papers, including an international study of how film classification agencies accommodate children’s participation rights under the United Nations Convention on the Rights of the Child.

 Sarah Sawler is the award-winning author of three books: 100 Things You Don’t Know About Nova Scotia; 100 Things You Don’t Know About Atlantic Canada – For Kids; and the Moonbeam Spirit Award-winning Be Prepared: The Frankie MacDonald Guide to Life, the Weather, and Everything (with Frankie MacDonald).
 Both books have been nominated for the 2019/2020 Hackmatack Awards.

 When she’s not writing books, she’s working as a publicist for graphic novel publisher Conundrum Press, reviewing children’s literature, writing web content for tech companies, or marketing comic books.
 She lives in Nova Scotia with her partner, two kids, one cat, one dog, one bearded dragon, and one crested gecko.